Glendale Truck Accident Lawyers

 At Aghabegian & Associates, PC, we represent individuals who have been seriously injured in auto collisions with large semi-trucks, delivery trucks, and other commercial vehicles.
-Our Glendale truck accident attorneys have over three decades of combined experience and have recovered over $100 million on behalf of injured clients in Los Angeles and throughout the San Fernando Valley.
+Our Glendale truck accident attorneys have over 40 years of combined experience and have recovered $125 million on behalf of injured clients in Los Angeles and throughout the San Fernando Valley.
 We are committed to fighting for you and your recovery.

 Truck accidents include all the common car accidents associated with everyday motor vehicles, however, due to their size, weight, and limited mobility, there are a handful of risks associated with them:

 - Jackknifing: Accidents like jack-knifes can occur when a big-rick or truck breaks too suddenly, causing the trailer to press against the cab of the truck and turning it 90 degrees like an "L." This can result in rollovers or overturning, which can be difficult for other vehicles to avoid, or the trailer can swing wide and strike nearby vehicles.

 - Rollovers: If a driver loses control of their truck, the cab and trailer could tip over at high speeds, colliding with other vehicles.

 - Underrides: Because of the size of 18-wheelers and big-rigs, smaller vehicles can easily be caught underneath the trailer.
 This often occurs when a truck driver breaks to hard, making it difficult for other vehicles to slow down or avoid the rear-end of the trailer.